The first Thanksgiving

 To most of us, Thanksgiving just means visiting family and eating endless turkey and dressing.
 If you’re like me then you eat until you can’t anymore then enjoy an afternoon nap on grandmother’s couch.

 Whatever your Thanksgiving plans are remember the providence and favor that God placed on the colonists in 1621 and the years after.
-The same God that blessed them is continuing to rain down His favor on us every day.
+The same God who blessed them is continuing to rain down His favor on us every day.
 We have much to give thanks for.